jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled only for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2025414``: This applies errata 2025414 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled only for revision r0p0 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------